 Charged with a crime?
 The lawyer you hire matters.
 Combs Waterkotte, recognized for top-tier criminal defense in Missouri and Southern Illinois, created this guide to help you find the right attorney.
 Learn what to look for, key questions to ask, and red flags to avoid.

-Why Choose Combs Waterkotte as Your St. Petersburg, FL Federal Criminal Defense Lawyers?
+Why Choose Us as Your St. Petersburg, FL Federal Criminal Defense Lawyers?

 - Focused federal experience

-With extensive experience in federal court near St. Petersburg, FL, we understand the procedural nuances and personalities that shape federal outcomes here. - Serious strategy, not surface-level support
+We have a proven record of defending clients in federal court near St. Petersburg, FL, and understand how local judges, prosecutors, and procedures operate. - Serious strategy, not surface-level support

 We pride ourselves on being accessible and responsive — we talk like people, act fast, and give your case the attention we’d want if we were in your shoes. - Results that matter